Real Times: Sengstacke Enterprises

 This chain became known as Sengstacke Enterprises Inc., or SEI.
 Following Sengstacke's death in 1997, SEI was held in a family trust until 2003, when it was sold for nearly $12 million to Real Times, a group of investors with several business and family ties to Sengstacke.

 Real Times

 Amid the uncertainty over the SEI papers' futures—Sengstacke had left instructions that the papers were to be sold upon his death, but the search for the right buyer took six years—longtime Michigan Chronicle publisher Sam Logan left the paper in 2000 and in May of that year formed a competing weekly, The Michigan FrontPage.
 Logan was one of the investors in Real Times, and the company continued to publish FrontPage alongside the four Sengstacke titles.

 In 2012, the Atlanta Daily World – which, despite its name, is now published weekly – merged with Real Times; its publisher said the sale would give the World more multimedia resources, calling it "truly a new beginning for the paper."

+In June 2024, influential Real Times Media co-owner William Pickard died.